neondatabase/postgresql_anonymizer/docs/how-to/3-anonymous_dumps.md

 As we can see, web visitors can write any kind of information in the comment section.
-Our best option is to remove this key entirely because there\'s no way to extract personnal data properly.
+Our best option is to remove this key entirely because there\'s no way to extract personal data properly.

 ------------------------------------------------------------------------